wikislate/python-wiki/README.md

 	print("is closed: " + str(file.closed))
 	print("Mode " + file.mode)
 Write to a file
-	file = open("file.txt", "w+") # w - write mode, w+ read-write
-	file.write("This is new line in the file") file.seek(0) # Seek a position to write file.write("New text")
+	"x" - Create - will create a file, returns an error if the file exist "a" - Append - will create a file if the specified file does not exist "w" - Write - will create a file if the specified file does not exist file = open("file.txt", "w+") # w - write mode, w+ read-write file.write("This is new line in the file") file.seek(0) # Seek a position to write file.write("New text")
 	print(file.read())
 	file.close()
+Delete a file/folder
+	import os
+	os.remove("file.txt")				# Delete file
+	os.rmdir("myfolder")				# Delete folder

+	if os.path.exists("demofile.txt"):
+	  os.remove("demofile.txt")
+	else:
+	  print("The file does not exist")

 10. Data Structures
 Tuple- Sequence of immutable elements
 	tup = ('one', 'two', 'three', 'four', 'five', 'six')